GwgwP/AI-Projects/README.md

 We create a new copy of the current state (so the changes will take place in this copy).
 - fisrt we generate all the possible combinations that could happen ({father, mother}, {father, child} etc).
 - if the torch is at the right side:
-    - for each combination we set their father to the current node, we moveLeft() every combination and we add this changed child to the list of the children.
+    - for each combination we set their father to the current node, we moveLeft() every combination, we set their operator to the moved members and we add this changed child to the list of the children.
 Then we restore the initial state of the child so we can create the remaining combinations.
 - if the torch is left, same logic.

 ### moveLeft
-When someone is moved, first of all we set the operator of this child (node) to the members who moved.
 We can have 1 or 2 members moving, that's why member2 is initialized to null.
 When we are moving left we need to find which to people from the src side (right) want to move.
 Then we are trying to find an empty spot at the left side to move the family members.
 Then, the family members have been moved so we swap the torch.